felipealfonsog/TermNotes/README.md

 By the way, we had some hurdles along the way.
 Homebrew didn't accept our project, but screw it! 😄 We persevered and made it happen, developing an easy-to-use installer with some cool ASCII ART!

+#### UPDATES: Modification for macOS and Linux
+The original script was enhanced to determine the user's operating system and download the appropriate C source file for compilation.
+The modification ensures that the Term-Notes utility is compiled with the correct C source file depending on the operating system.

 #### To Install it:
 To install Term-Notes, simply run the installer script available [here](https://github.com/felipealfonsog/TermNotes/raw/main/installer.sh).